New York AIR Society Raises More Than $400,000 for Nation’s Leading Respiratory Hospital, National Jewish Health

-Nearly 500 people gathered for the 23rd annual New York AIR Society “The Sky’s The Limit” benefit held at 4 World Trade Center on May 1 to honor Alliance Building Services President Michael Rodriguez.
-First Lady of New York City Chirlane McCray and professional skier Jake Cohn spoke at the event, which raised more than $400,000 for the nation’s leading respiratory hospital, National Jewish Health.
+Nearly 500 people gathered for the 23rd annual New York AIR Society “The Sky’s The Limit” benefit at 4 World Trade Center on May 1, 2014, to honor Alliance Building Services President Michael Rodriguez.
+The First Lady of New York City, Chirlane McCray, and professional skier Jake Cohn spoke at the event, which raised more than $400,000 for the nation’s leading respiratory hospital, National Jewish Health.

-Rodriguez, who began his career with Alliance Building Services as a nighttime supervisor, has served as president as the company has more than quadrupled in size, revenue and services.
+Rodriguez began his career with Alliance Building Services as a nighttime supervisor.
+During his tenure as president the company has more than quadrupled in size, revenue and services.
 He has received recognition for his support of the Diabetes Research Institute and the Committee for Hispanic Children and Families Inc. and has been named one of Crain’s New York Business 40 Under 40.

 VIP event sponsors were Alliance Building Services; Silverstein Properties Inc.; Stacey and Roger Silverstein; Skadden, Arps, Slate, Meagher and Flom LLP; and SL Green Realty Corp.